jhwaffles/jhwaffles/README.md

 ## Hi I'm Justin

-I'm a data scientist who loves experimentation and to simplify the process.
+I'm a data scientist who loves experimentation and simplifying the process.
 I currently work in the biotechnology industry and solve problems related to process and manufacturing.
 I'm focused on the intersection of healthcare and data science.

 ### 🔭 What I’m currently working on: